onweru/compose/exampleSite/content/docs/compose/search.md

 weight = 7
 +++

-Firstly, ensure you have these lines inside your config.toml file
+Firstly, ensure you have these lines inside your hugo.toml file

 ```toml
 [outputs]